pdm-pcb/vklearnin/docs/00zDefinitions.md

 ## Image
 A [vk::Image](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImage.html) may be multidimensional, supporting two or three 'axes'.
 Unlike buffers, images require additional information to be interpreted.
 First is the [vk::ImageLayout](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageLayout.html), which can range from depth stencil to transfer destination to video decoding.
 These layouts can and frequently do change during operation.

-The second companion to images is the [vk::ImageView](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageView.html).
+Another companion to images is the [vk::ImageView](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageView.html).
 A view is the means by which your program interacts with a given image or subresource of that image (array layers or mipmap levels, for example).

 ## Descriptors
 Descriptors are another layer of representation between the CPU and the GPU regarding shader resources.
 Descriptors themselves cannot be individually sent to the GPU, however - there must be a [vk::DescriptorSet](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkDescriptorSet.html) for that.
 And descriptor sets aren't just declared, but allocated from a [vk::DescriptorPool](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkDescriptorPool.html).